Al D'Amato: Personal life

 D'Amato married Penelope Collenburg in 1960.
 The couple had four children before divorcing in 1995.

 D'Amato married Katuria Smith in 2004.
-The couple had one son and a daughter.
+The couple had a son and a daughter.
 Katuria D'Amato filed for divorce on October 3, 2017.
 Al D'Amato won emergency custody of the couple's children, claiming that Katuria D'Amato was mentally ill following an episode in which she was detained by authorities.
 In 2018, Katuria D'Amato released a video of Al D'Amato shouting obscenities at her while she was hospitalized.
 In the midst of the couple's custody battle, Katuria D'Amato filed a $100 million lawsuit against Al D'Amato for alleged racketeering.

 In 2017, D'Amato made headlines when he was removed from a New York-bound JetBlue flight after reportedly trying to rally the passengers against the flight crew.
 The plane was delayed six times.
 He later issued a statement apologizing for his behavior.

 On November 20, 2020, D'Amato was hospitalized with COVID-19.
 Five days later, he was released from the hospital.